Lettuce

 • Tip: To plant a fall crop, create cool soil in late August by moistening the ground and covering it with a bale of straw.
 A week later, the soil under the bale will be about 10°F (6°C) cooler than the rest of the garden.
 Sow a three-foot row of lettuce seeds every couple of weeks—just rotate the straw bale around the garden.

-See also Asters
+See also Irish Potato Biscuits

 Spacing for Lettuce